 - Set priorities.
 We all know what we should tackle first, but the reality is we tend to give our time and attention to those projects we like and put off the more onerous ones.
 The results are stress and late hours.
 To fight this very human tendency, sort your to-do list and incoming assignments into three categories: 1) urgent and important, 2) important but not urgent, 3) urgent and not important.
 Then don’t even look at the second and third groups until the first is completed.

 - Tap technology.
-In addition to taking advantage of technology to boost your personal productivity, look for ways to automate processes and enhance your department's efficiency.
+In addition to taking advantage of technology to boost your personal productivity, look for ways to automate processes and enhance your department's efficiency and time management.

 How to be more productive at work?
 The answer doesn’t have to be working harder or longer.
 It’s about taking care of your physical and mental state, and planning the most efficient ways to order your workday.